platformio/platformio-core/docs/userguide/cmd_settings.rst

-    check_libraries_interval        7                 Check for the library updates interval (days) check_platformio_interval       3                 Check for the new PlatformIO interval (days) check_platforms_interval        7                 Check for the platform updates interval (days) enable_prompts                  Yes               Can PlatformIO communicate with you via prompts ... enable_telemetry                Yes               Telemetry service (Yes/No)
+    check_libraries_interval        7                 Check for the library updates interval (days) check_platformio_interval       3                 Check for the new PlatformIO interval (days) check_platforms_interval        7                 Check for the platform updates interval (days) enable_telemetry                Yes               Telemetry service (Yes/No)